ummjevel/Generative-AI-for-beginners-dotnet/02-SettingUp.NETDev/usedemoswithAzure.md

-# 🌟 Getting Started with Generative AI for Beginners - .NET
+# 🌟 Use Azure AI Foundry models in your .NET AI applications

 Welcome to the **Generative AI for Beginners - .NET** ([GenAINET]) repo!
 Ready to explore how to use models from Azure AI Foundry in your AI applications?
 Let’s dive right in!